hashobject/clojurecop/README.md

   * percantage of public methods with doctrings
   * find files that were changed a lot of times
   * calculate how many distict (use '...) were used in project
+  * calculate number of anonymous functions
+  * calculate number of macros

   ...